Kevin spent 18 months in the Atlanta Federal Prison Camp and 11 months in the Edgefield South Carolina facility.

 - First, most people would like to forget the experience once it is over.
 It is a horrible and embarrassing time in one's life.

 The prison experience is anything but easy.
-In fact It was one of the hardest things I have ever had to do.
-I was horrified at the prospect of going and wasn't sure I could make it through it but I did and you can too.
-Ninety percent of how you fare will depend on your attitude: approach it with the best information you can get and the right attitude, and you will be fine, Remember that these six months (or six years, either way) are is just a period of time in your life that will end eventually.
-The good news is there is life after prison.
+In fact, It was one of the hardest things I have ever had to do.
+I was horrified at the prospect of going and wasn't sure I could make it through it, but I did, and you can too.
+Ninety percent of how you fare will depend on your attitude: Approach it with the best information you can get and the right attitude, and you will be fine.
+Remember that these six months (or six years, either way) are is just a period of time in your life that will end eventually.
+The good news is that there is life after prison.
 I am living proof of that.

-To learn more of my story, read my book The Prison Experience.
+To learn more about my story, read my book, The Prison Experience.